Nenkai/SGXDataBuilder/README.md

 # SGXDBuilder

-This tool allows building SGX audio file banks used in various PSP and PS3 games (sgd/sgh/sgb) from standard audio formats (wav/ac3).
+This tool allows building SGX audio file banks used in various PSP and PS3 games (sgd/sgh/sgb) from standard audio formats.

 This is a format and PSP/PS3 Sound Library privately created by Sony/SCE and used in games published by them (listed below) for PSP and PS3 Games.
 It has been superseded by: